Michigan Avenue / US 12 and Evergreen Road

 In the meantime, FAIRLANE TOWN CENTER had been expanded.
 A 2-level (122,000 square foot) Lord & Taylor opened, in conjunction with a new store at Greater Detroit's TWELVE OAKS MALL, on March 6, 1978.
 A 2-level (90,000 square foot) Saks Fifth Avenue debuted on February 22, 1980.
 The five-anchor shopping hub now encompassed approximately 1,491,000 leasable square feet.

 Changes were made to the existing cinema complex.
 In 1982, the Fairlane Ice Arena was retrofitted as five additional cinematic auditoriums, for a total of ten.
-This structure was razed in 1998 and replaced by the Loeks Star 21 Theatres, which made its debut on May 18, 2000.
-Today, after a couple of nameplate changes, the venue operates as the AMC Fairlane 21.
+The ten-plex closed for good on June 5, 1997.
+This structure was razed and replaced by the Jack Loeks-Lowes Cineplex Star Fairlane Theatre, which made its debut on May 18, 2000.
+The venue was acquired -and rebranded- by the AMC chain in 2005.
+It was shuttered on November 13, 2022.

-Anchor store nameplate changes began in November 1997, when Saks Fifth Avenue was demoted to a 1-level (30,000 square foot) Saks Off Fifth clearance store.
+Meanwhile, anchor store rebrandings began in November 1997, when Saks Fifth Avenue was demoted to a 1-level (30,000 square foot) Saks Off Fifth clearance store.
 Hudson's was rebranded, as a Chicago-based Marshall Field's, in August 2001 and was "Macy-ated" September 9, 2006.
 Lord & Taylor had pulled up stakes in August 2005.
 Saks Off Fifth was shuttered on December 31, 2007.

-The Saks building was demolished soon after, with The Plaza -a two-tenant collection of sit-down restaurants- being built on its space.
-This added P.F.
+The Saks building was demolished soon after.
+The Plaza, a collection of two sit-down restaurants, was built.
+P.F.
 Chang's China Bistro and Bravo!
-Cucina Italiana to the mall's tenant list.
-Both restaurants served their first meals on November 18, 2008.
+Cucina Italiana served first meals on November 18, 2008.
 The adjusted gross leasable area of FAIRLANE TOWN CENTER was now 1,426,000 leasable square feet, with 158 stores and services.

 In June 2014, Taubman Centers sold FAIRLANE TOWN CENTER to Starwood Retail Partners, an affiliate of Greenwich, Connecticut's Starwood Capital Group.
 The transaction included seven shopping malls; these located in Michigan, Texas, Florida, North Carolina and Virginia.